Kerala girl death: 'Missing' father held in Karnataka | Law-Order

-The police have arrested the 'missing' father of a minor girl, who was found dead under mysterious circumstances here last month.
+The police have taken into custody the 'missing' father of a minor girl, who was found dead under mysterious circumstances here last month.

-Sanu Mohan was nabbed in Karnataka, nearly a month after he allegedly went missing, police said on Sunday.
+Sanu Mohan was caught in Karnataka, nearly a month after he allegedly went missing, police said on Sunday.

 ''He is in our custody.
 He is being brought to Kochi'', they said without elaborating.